Pain Service

 Initial Appointment

-This will be held with one of the pain consultants / clinical nurse specialist.
-They will discuss your pain and pain medical history.
+This will be held with one of the pain consultants / advanced physiotherapist practitioner / clinical nurse specialist.
+They will complete a full holistic pain assessment-discussing your pain and pain medical history.
 They will then be able to offer advice on a variety of treatment options available.
-Following this appointment, you may be referred to a different member of the team.
+The clinician will aim to provide;

 Follow-Up Appointment